Events and incidents

 To notify us of problems with water or wastewater supply or if you notice an issue on our network, please contact us.

-We’ve got a range of services available to help manage events, incidents and unplanned changes to our services and network.
+We’ve got a range of services to help manage events, incidents and unplanned changes to our services and network.

 We ask non-household customers whose business processes are sensitive to changes in their water supply to maintain their own business continuity plans for events and incidents.